 PokerStars Pennsylvania offers you $150 in free play when you play one hand and deposit at least Click to Claim.

 You also get a ticket to a depositor freeroll event on the last Sunday of every month, featuring cash prizes and no entry fee.

 You can also use the promo code STARS600 when you make your first deposit (or first three qualifying deposits within 60 days) to earn a 100% deposit match bonus of up to $600.

 You’ll need to earn redemption points to unlock the bonus.
 However, you get 5 points for every $1 paid in tournament fees or rake in most games, and PokerStars PA releases the first $10 in bonus cash into your account once you earn your first 100 redemption points.

 You can only receive the free-money bonus or the deposit bonus, not both.

 PokerStars CO should roll out with something similar.
 Other online poker sites launching in Colorado will try to compete with this bonus structure.

-Colorado online poker operators are going to do everything they can to make getting money on and off the sites as easy as possible.
+Colorado online poker operators will do everything possible to make getting money on and off the sites as easy as possible.

 That means offering a variety of deposit and withdrawal options.
 This will include credit and debit cards, third-party payment processors like PayPal, and cash at CO casinos.

-CO sportsbooks plan to be as flexible as possible when it comes to depositing.
+CO sportsbooks plan to be as flexible as possible regarding depositing.